BEEF LIVER BALLS

 A lot of people may consider offal to be waste organs or unsafe or whatever, but as the summary below shows it has many nutrients in excess of what just plain meat, or a manufactured dog food can provide.
 Note this table was produced with human consumption in mind, but is mostly relevant to dogs too.

-Nutrient composition of organ meats (ref 1)
+Nutrient composition of dog organs meat (ref 1)

 - All organ meats (except tripe) are extremely rich in vitamin B12, with more than 100% RDI in 100g (for humans)